-Responsibility for student conduct lies with the Vice President for Enrollment and Student Services, Dean of Students and the Student Services staff.
-This group defines behavioral expectations and takes appropriate action in support of the rules of the University.
+Responsibility for enforcement of Student Conduct Policy lies with the Vice President for Enrollment and Student Services, Dean of Students, and Student Services staff.
+This group defines behavioral expectations and takes appropriate action in support of University Policy.

 Standard of Student Conduct